-What does it take to start a successful business today?
-Some of Middle Tennessee's top entrepreneurial minds offered words of wisdom today at the Shaping a Greater Nashville breakfast hosted by the Nashville Business Journal.
-Here's a sampling of what they had to say:
+What does it take to start a successful business?
+Some of Middle Tennessee's top entrepreneurial minds offered words of wisdom recently at the Shaping a Greater Nashville breakfast hosted by the Nashville Business Journal:

 Flock together.

 Seek out other entrepreneurs and spend time with them, said Michael Burcham, president and CEO of the Nashville Entrepreneur Center.
 Launching a business, or growing an existing one, can be exhausting, no matter how passionate you are.